-Highly virulent viruses can cause both, peracute disease with sudden death and few clinical signs, 3-4 days after infection68 or, acute disease, characterized by high fever (41-42°C), depression, loss of appetite, hemorrhages in the skin (tips of ears, tail, distal extremities, chest and abdomen), and death in 4-10 days (up to 20 days).
-Mortality rates may be as high as 100%^{33, 68, 69}.
+Highly virulent viruses can cause either peracute disease with few clinical signs and sudden death 3-4 days after infection68, or acute disease, characterized by high fever (41-42°C), depression, loss of appetite, hemorrhages in the skin (tips of ears, tail, distal extremities, chest and abdomen), and death in 4-10 days (up to 20 days).
+Lethality rates may be as high as 100%^{33,} 68, 69

 Moderately virulent strains typically lead to subacute disease with mild clinical signs including mild fever, reduced appetite, depression and abortion in pregnant sows.
-Death may occur within 15-45 days and mortality rate varies around 30-70%.
+Death may occur within 15-45 days and lethality rate varies around 30-70%.
 This form of the disease may be confused with many other conditions in pigs, not raising suspicion of ASF^{68, 69}.

 Low virulent strains produce subclinical infection; occasionally some animals may show weight loss, irregular peaks of temperature, respiratory signs, skin lesions, and arthritis.
-The disease develops over 2-15 months and the mortality rate is low46, ^{68, 69}.
+The disease develops over 2-15 months and the lethality rate is low^{46, 68, 69}.
 Subacute and chronic forms of the disease may result from insufficiently attenuated vaccine, as have been used in the 1960s in the Iberian Peninsula15.